GSA/digitalgov.gov/content/posts/2014-03-03-cache-me-if-you-can.md

 ---
-url: /2014/03/03/cache-me-if-you-can/
 date: 2014-03-03 8:47:36 -0400
 title: 'DigitalGov Search: Cache Me If You Can'
 summary: 'Slowness Hurts Web Pages Have you ever been frustrated when visiting a Web page that doesn&#8217;t load quickly?
 Have you ever left a slow Web page before it finished loading?
 You&#8217;re not alone.
 Several recent studies have quantified customers&#8217; frustration with slow Web pages.
-Customers now expect results in the blink'
+Customers now expect results in the'
 authors:
   - ammie-farraj-feijoo
 categories: